Audace/audace.github.io/_posts/2019-03-15-Engineer-Motivations.md

 drag.
 People need to invest a ton in onboarding them or pulling them along.
 They don't push themselves - or - if they do, they don't have the tools or drive to do it effectively.
 They spin their wheels.

 **Good engineers compound themselves to a point**.
-That point is when the companies values are no longer aligned with their own (e.g. problems no longer "hard" in academic sense).
-Their motivation compels them to become better.
+Up to that point, their motivation compels them to become better.
 They are often super high performers during a certain stage of the company.
 After that stage, there's no longer a good fit.
-I'll write more about this later.
+The point where that changes is when the companies' values are no longer aligned with the engineer's values (e.g. most important problems no longer "hard" in academic sense).

 **Great engineers compound themselves indefinitely**.
 What separates good vs. great engineers is (a) strong intrinsic motivation that is (b) driven by wanting to provide value and improve.
 This takes form in aggressive ownership,